2025 AMC 10A Solutions

 Solution:

 Look at one factor Its discriminant is positive, so it has two distinct real roots.
-By Vieta, their reciprocals sum to and notice the cancels.
-Summing over all factors, the reciprocals total There are roots in all, so the harmonic mean is Therefore, the answer is B.
+Roots from different factors are also distinct: a common root for indices and would satisfy but By Vieta, the two reciprocals from one factor sum to Summing over all factors, the reciprocals total There are real roots in all, so the harmonic mean is Therefore, the answer is B.

 19.

 An array of numbers is constructed beginning with the numbers in the top row.
 Each adjacent pair of numbers is summed to produce a number in the next row.
-Each row begins and ends with the numbers and respectively.
+Each row will begin and end with the numbers and respectively.
 The first three rows are shown below.

 If the process continues, one of the rows will sum to In that row, what is the third number from the left?